fcc-joemcintyre/pollster/README.md

 ## Scripts

-Scripts are provided for build, test and run.
-Yarn is used in the examples, but the NPM client can be used as well.
-When using the NPM client, include *run* before script names (e.g. npm run build).
+Scripts are provided for development tools, test and run.

 ### Build (Development)